AwsGeek/mlbot-hamburg/lab1/README.md

 Create a test event and test your Lambda function
 1. Browse to the AWS Lambda console to edit the **mlbot-classify** Lambda function: https://console.aws.amazon.com/lambda/home#/functions/mlbot-classify
 2. Click on the **Select a test event..** drop down and select **Configure test events**
-3. Specify the following onformation for the test event:
+3. Specify the following information for the test event:
 * Event template: **Hello World**
 * Event name: **mlbot**
 * Code: